$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity: Evaluation

 \subsection{Ablation}

-We show the ablation study on the watertight surfaces from our method in Table~\ref{tab:abla}.
-The truncated alpha compositing deals with the inner volume artifacts inherited from initialization, while the surface regularization $\mathcal{L}_\mathbf{n}, \mathcal{L}_\delta$ and convergence loss $\mathcal{L}_c$ encourage smooth and complete surfaces.
-Using a single level set $\bm{\tau}_\sigma=\{10\}$ to initialize the surface may fail to capture all information in the pre-trained Plenoxels and causes artifacts in optimization.
-Ours with all techniques enabled achieves the best overall performance.
-More qualitative results can be found in the supplementary.
+As shown in Table~\ref{tab:abla}, the truncated alpha compositing deals with the inner volume artifacts inherited from initialization, while the surface regularization $\mathcal{L}_{\mathbf{n}_1}, \mathcal{L}_{\mathbf{n}_2}, \mathcal{L}_\delta$ and convergence loss $\mathcal{L}_c$ encourage smooth and accurate surfaces.
+Using a single level set $\bm{\tau}_\sigma=\{10\}$ to initialize the surface fails to capture all information in the pre-trained NeRF and causes artifacts in optimization.
+Ours with all techniques enabled achieves the best performance.
+More results can be found in the supplementary.